 - work with colleagues who always strive to do their best

-- work where each person's contribution is valued
+- work in a place where each person's contribution is valued

 - be well led